Youssef68Oubenhamou/bank-system/README.md

 ---

-The stack used in this project is : Next JS , MongoDB , appwrite...
+The stack used in this project is : Next JS , TypeScript , appwrite , Dwolla , Plaid , Shadcn , Tailwind CSS , Groq , Puter.js

 ---